BZoennchen/supercollider-book/_build/html/_sources/intro.md

 In the scientific account things become indifferent to our *concerns* (Sorge) by representing both the distance and the object as simple but useful mathematical entities or philosophical ideas, we lose our truest experience of *nearness* and distance.

 Furthermore, functioning things lead to more functioning.
-And if there is a market (built buy channeling desire, i.e., marketing), we most certainly have to get used to yet another technological phantasy.
+And if there is a market (built buy channeling desire, i.e., marketing), we most certainly have to get used to yet another technological fantasy.
 Is it *the public* that wants to transfer another big chunk of reality into a *Metaverse*?
 No one asked for it but we built it because we can, because we are *challenged* to do so.